Bomb team detonates beach device

-A controlled explosion has taken place on a beach in Dorset after an unexploded device was found washed up.

-Dog walkers discovered the device which had "Danger.
-Ne Pas Toucher" written on it shortly after 09:00 GMT on Sunday at the Knoll end of Studland Beach.
+Dog walkers discovered the device, with "Danger.
+Ne Pas Toucher" written on it, at about 09:00 GMT on Sunday at the Knoll end of Studland Beach.

+The area was cordoned off and it was destroyed in a controlled explosion by Royal Navy experts.

+The navy said it was a submarine marker signal which contained remnants of "very dangerous" red phosphorous.

 HM Coastguard said a naval explosive ordnance disposal (EOD) team assessed the object before blowing it up on the beach at about 15:00.